Snow Blower vs. Shoveling Cost Calculator

 - Health, safety, and comfort are not priced directly.
 Shoveling can be strenuous, while blowers reduce lifting but add mechanical risk and noise.
 The best choice may depend on physical capability and safety considerations, not only dollars.

-Good inputs matter more than complicated math.
-A few careful estimates usually make the output far more useful than guessing at the machine price alone.
+A few grounded estimates usually make a snow blower vs. shoveling comparison much more useful than guessing at the machine price alone.

 - If you are unsure of your hourly value, try two scenarios: a lower leisure-time value and a higher what-I'd-pay-to-avoid-this value.